autumn-mck/site-astro/src/content/markdownPosts/projects/index.md

 Visualising GNSS (Global Navigation Satellite System) data at QUB's Cyber Physical Systems Lab.

 Provides both a native Qt UI, along with a [web UI](https://gnss.mck.is/)!
-Features: 3D globe overlayed with satellite locations and trails (web view only), charts of signal to noise ratios for each satellite, statistics derived from the GNSS data, polar grid of satellite locations, etc. Heavily inspired by the 1983 film "WarGames", where the "War room" part of the name comes from!
+Features: 3D globe overlaid with satellite locations and trails (web view only), charts of signal to noise ratios for each satellite, statistics derived from the GNSS data, polar grid of satellite locations, etc. Heavily inspired by the 1983 film "WarGames", where the "War room" part of the name comes from!

 Written with Python using PyQt and pyserial, with the web UI using Flask, typescript, and three.js.